The Eucalyptus Problem

 With Geology & Evolution.

 Thanks to Ethiopia's native trees' optimized heritage of securing healthy topsoil and the web's undergrowth, this early civilization in Ethiopia built a high and prosperous culture.
-Then in the history of the past, Ethiopia was enriched by a tremendous amount of naturally purified spring water that made the strong base for almost everything required in this past high civilization and, hopefully, promising potential for future modern society.
+Then, in the history of the past, Ethiopia was enriched by a tremendous amount of naturally purified spring water that made a strong base for almost everything required in this past high civilization and, hopefully, promising potential for future modern society.

 Water Technologies of Historical Civilizations

-The History of the Environment
+| The History of the Environment |

-Underground Technology & Reservoirs
+Underground Technology and Reservoirs

-Ethiopia's Unique Highland Landscape and Climate
+With its unique Highland Landscape and Climate

-of help to compensate for the lost water and the lack
+A landscape deprived of its native shelter needs much of help to compensate for the lost water and the lack of the shields from the original mother trees. |

 Delightful Paths Among Spring Water